sobstel/metaphore/README.md

 possible - for example - to write and use external MySQL GET_LOCK/RELEASE_LOCK for locks and still us in-built Memcached store for storing values.

-By default, value store is used for lock store if no 2nd argument passed to Cache constructor.

 ``` php
 $valueStore = new Metaphore\MemcachedStore($memcached);